cose-wg/CBOR-certificates/draft-ietf-cose-cbor-encoded-cert.md

    ExtValueCP = [ + ( CertPolicyId: oid / int, ?
 CPSuri: text ) ]
 ~~~~~~~~~~~

 * authorityKeyIdentifier.
-If the authority key identifier contains all of keyIdentifier, certIssuer, and certSerialNumberm or if only keyIdentifier is present the extension value can be CBOR encoded.
+If the authority key identifier contains all of keyIdentifier, certIssuer, and certSerialNumber or if only keyIdentifier is present the extension value can be CBOR encoded.
 If all three are present a CBOR array is used, if only keyIdentifier is present a CBOR byte string is used.

 ~~~~~~~~~~~
    ExtValueAKI = [ keyIdentifier: bytes,